-Oregon Sea Grant hosts a number of summer day camps for youth 8 to 18 years old.
-Camps provide the opportunity to interact with researchers and learn about the marine environment through hands-on programs and field trips.
-Topics covered in each camp differ, but range from marine technology to marine mammals!
+Oregon Sea Grant hosts a number of summer day camps for youth 8 to 18 years old with themes that range from marine technology to marine mammals.
+Campers interact with researchers and learn about the marine environment through hands-on programs and field trips.

 Great News!
 We recently received approval from Oregon State University leadership to hold in-person summer day camps onsite at Hatfield Marine Science Center.
 Details are listed below and registration will open on Wednesday, May 26th!
 We thank you for your support and patience as we navigate our new camp structure.

 Oregon Sea Grant Marine Education will be offering in-person summer day camps at Hatfield Marine Science Center (HMSC).
 This summer, we are thrilled to have the opportunity to provide students ages (8-18) with fun, interactive, field-based learning activities.
 Day camps will be held mid-July through mid-August on Monday through Thursday, 9 am - 3 pm.
 The cost is $195 per camper.
 Registration includes all instructional materials and a camp T-shirt; however, lunches are not included.
 Please note that camp registration fees are non-refundable.
 If a portion of camp is canceled due to site-specific COVID-19 restrictions, partial refunds will be issued.
 Camp dates, themes, descriptions, and COVID-19 Safety Protocols and Expectations are provided below.
 Parents/Guardians: please ensure you review all safety protocols and expectations prior to registering your child for camp.
 Any questions or concerns should be directed to the Marine Education Coordinator, [email protected]; 541-867-0233.

 Dates: July 19th - 22nd, 2021